-A lost property box is situated in the conservatory cloakroom next to the library where any lost clothing is kept.
+A lost property 'shed' is situated in the playground where lost clothing is kept.
 Each half term, after due warning and all clothing being offered to parents to claim, the box is cleared and the clothes given to charities.
 Please name all clothes and shoes and regularly check that that your child has brought all their clothes home.